KenKundert/ec/README.rst

 *Rref* is a special variable that is set by default to 50 Ohms, but you can change its value.
 It is used in *dBm* calculations.

-EC supports units, but in a relatively conservative way.
+From the above example you can see that EC supports SI scale factors and units.
+The support for units is relatively conservative.
 You can enter them and it remembers them, but they do not survive any operation other than a copy.
 In this way it should never display incorrect or misleading units, however it displays units when it can.
 For example::